 There is a lot you can do from day to day to keep your baby healthy.
-All babies get sick once in awhile, and usually it’s not serious.
-Tips in this chapter can help you decide when you should call your baby’s doctor.
+All babies get sick once in a while, and usually it’s not serious.
+Tips on this page can help you decide when you should call your baby’s doctor.
 Your baby’s doctor can also give you advice and reassurance.

 Health Signs to Watch For

 Knowing When Your Baby is Sick

 You know what your baby is usually like.
 Changes in how your baby looks or acts can be a sign that they are sick.
 Changes like these can be a reason to call their doctor:

 Always call the doctor or clinic if you are worried, or if your baby does not get better in 24 hours.
 Here are some times that you should call the doctor:

 If these things happen, call 9-1-1:

 Parents are often the first to notice a problem with a baby’s hearing or vision.
 These problems affect your baby’s ability to learn, so it’s important to have them checked out.
 Babies usually get hearing and vision screenings at certain well-baby visits, but you can ask for a screening any time.
 Many health insurance plans cover vision and hearing care.
 This includes Medicaid and KidsCare.